 - a copy of the letter of award if the source of funds is a scholarship or a grant, or

-Upon receipt of the letter or I-20 Request Form, the Summer Session office will issue you an I-20 form (Certificate of Eligibility for F-1 Student Visa).
+Upon receipt of your I-20 request form or letter and related materials, the Summer Session office will issue you an I-20 form (Certificate of Eligibility for F-1 Student Visa).
 You may then take the I-20 form to the U.S. Consulate in your home country and apply for the F-1 student visa.
 Note: To ensure receipt of an I-20 form before the start of your study, you should submit all required forms and documents at least six weeks prior to the beginning of the session for which you are enrolling.

-If you haven't received your I-20 form as expected, contact the Summer Session office.
+If you have not received your I-20 form as expected, contact the Summer Session office.

-- before or on registration day.
-Send or bring payment to B20 Day Hall.
+- Before or on registration day, send or bring payment to Cornell University Summer Session, B20 Day Hall, Ithaca, NY 14853.

-- after registration day.
-Bring payment to B20 Day Hall.
-See "Late Registration."
+- After registration day, bring payment to B20 Day Hall.

-Note: You are not officially registered for summer session until you have submitted full payment.
+Note: You are not officially registered for Summer Session until you have submitted full payment.
 If you're participating in more than one session, payment must be submitted for all sessions according to the applicable dates for the first session in which you are enrolling.
-For payment amount and methods, see "Tuition."

 Learn more about how to prepare for Summer Session and what to do when you arrive on campus.